The BJJ Story

 Perhaps the biggest innovation of the 2020s is the Craig Jones Invitational (CJI).
 With a total prize pool of $2.2 million, CJI became the most lucrative tournament in the sport's history.

 Women's role in BJJ has grown enormously.
 Gabi Garcia — nine-time world champion — has dominated for over a decade.
-Mackenzie Dern crosses the boundary between BJJ and MMA.
-Ffion Davies made history as the first British ADCC champion.

 Technologically, BJJ has undergone a quiet revolution.
 Online instructional videos — led by BJJ Fanatics — have democratized access to world-class knowledge.
 A white belt in Norway can now study the same systems Gordon Ryan uses.